desmondsow/todo-list/README.md

 Features:

 - Add todos with deadlines
+- Complete todos
 - Delete todos
 - Badge UI to showing number of todos
+- Reminder to notify users about deadline todos
+- Chart feature to show the usage of extension of the week

 Please file any issues or feature requests at https://github.com/desmondsow/todo-list/issues.